-Due to the increasingly international nature of criminal law, judicial documents often need to be served overseas.
+Due to the increasingly international nature of criminal law, judicial and extrajudicial documents often need to be served abroad.
 This raises a number of important implications in ensuring that documents are appropriately transmitted to the foreign jurisdiction.

 In a recent communication, the Australian Government Attorney-General´s Department outlines the options available for serving documents overseas:

 - Hague Service Convention

 - Diplomatic channels

 - Private process servers, local agents and via post